 These are the guidelines that the government use to see if a business qualifies for a research and development tax relief:

 - Scientific or technological uncertainty

 Not particularly helpful, right?
 Essentially, what the government are looking for are businesses that are actively conducting research projects that will further knowledge in a field.
 The "scientific or technological uncertainty" part of that list just means that there is an idea that is possible in theory, but has yet to be developed in reality, which is where you can come in with your innovative design.
 You will "directly contribute" to your industry with the product that is created as a result of your research.

 The two types of research and development tax relief

 When applying for research and development tax relief, you will have to decide whether you want to apply for the SME scheme or research and development expenditure credit scheme.
 There is a significant difference in the amount of relief you can claim between the two schemes, and which you can apply for will depend on the type of business you run.

 You can apply for the SME scheme if you have less than 500 employees, an annual turnover of less than €100 million, and a balance sheet under €86 million.

 The SME tax relief on research and development costs is 230%.
 What that means, is for every £100 you spend directly on your research, your company tax could be reduced by £230.

-If you’re a subcontractor doing work on behalf of another business you won’t be able to claim under the SME relief, but you can apply for the research and development expenditure credit scheme.
+If you are a subcontractor doing work on behalf of another business, you will not be able to claim under the SME relief, but you can apply for the research and development expenditure credit scheme.